open-sauced/docs/docs/features/lists.md

 1. **Explore Contributors**: Use our explore tool to find contributors and create your list.
 2. **Sync your GitHub Team**: Connect to your GitHub to create a list from a team in your organization.
 3. **Import your GitHub Following**:
-   Connect to your GitHub to create a list with all the Contributors you follow.
+   Connect to your GitHub to create a list with all the contributors you follow.

 Once your list is created, you'll be able to see an overview of all the contributors in your list, a graph of their activity, and a detailed breakdown of the contributors.